terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/security/authentication/scaffold-identity.md

 [!INCLUDE[](~/includes/scaffold-identity/hsts.md)]

-## <a name="scaffold-identity-into-an-mvc-project-with-authorization"></a>Tożsamość szkieletu do projektu MVC z autoryzacją
+## <a name="scaffold-identity-into-an-mvc-project-with-authorization"></a>Tożsamość szkieletowa do projektu MVC z autoryzacją

 <!--
 dotnet new mvc -au Individual -o MvcAuth